MPOS/php-mpos/README.md

 There are a few other projects out there that take advantage of MPOS and it's included API.
 Here a quick list that you can check out for yourself:

-* [MPOS IRC Bot](https://github.com/WKNiGHT-/mpos-bot) written in Python, standlone bot, using the MPOS API
+* [MPOS IRC Bot](https://github.com/WKNiGHT-/mpos-bot) written in Python, standalone bot, using the MPOS API
 * [MPOS Eggdrop Module](https://github.com/iAmShorty/mpos-eggdrop-tcl) written in TCL, adding MPOS commands to this bot, using the MPOS API

 Contributing